For information specific to our residential program, click here.

 Nancy Alcorn is the founder of Mercy and currently serves as president of Mercy Multiplied International, which is run by a board of directors charged with maintaining the overall vision and direction of the international organization, as well as overseeing the integrity of Mercy’s operation within each individual country.

 Each Mercy home is a complex organization with many employees working in positions ranging from director of counseling to nutrition manager and director of medical services.
 Our largest homes employ as many as five full-time counselors, as well as an extensive maintenance and support staff.
 Necessary qualifications vary by position and by country, but all of our professional staff have bachelor’s degrees, with many positions requiring additional degrees and certifications.
 Our counselors are qualified through their education, skills, experience and maturity in their relationship with God to serve each resident.
-All of our counselors are required to hold a bachelor’s degree from an accredited university in social work, psychology, counseling or a related field, and 80 percent have master’s degrees.
+All of our counselors are required to hold a master’s degree or be working toward a master’s degree from an accredited university in social work, psychology, counseling or a related field.
 A licensed nurse is employed at each of our locations.

 We are not directly affiliated with any particular church, denomination or organization but are rather an inter-denominational Christian organization with staff members from a variety of Christian backgrounds and traditions.
 While young women are at a Mercy home, they have daily praise and worship as well as daily, life-changing classes based on principles of freedom found in God’s Word.
 Residents also attend a local church in the community where each home is located.
 View our statement of faith here.